I started my LLC in 2015, and I got an EIN for single-member. Now I need to add my dad to the LLC. So, I am going to get a new EIN?

 – Chirag, New Jersey

-You don’t need a new EIN when you add members to an LLC (unless you never got an EIN for your LLC and were simply using your personal Social Security Number).
+You don’t need a new EIN (Employment Identification Number) when adding a new member to a single-member Limited Liability Company.
+This is unless you never got an EIN for your LLC and were using your Social Security Number.

-Merely changing tax classifications does NOT require a new EIN.
+Changing tax classifications does NOT need a new EIN.

-You will have to change your tax classification (using Form 8832 as you mention in your question) from single member disregarded entity to a multi-member LLC (partnership taxation).
+You will have to change your tax classification (using Form 8832 as you mention in your question).
+This is a move from a single-member disregarded business entity to a multi-member LLC (partnership taxation).

-From now on, you’ll be filing 1065 partnership returns, and giving each member (yourself and your dad) a K-1 from the 1065 stating your share of profits or losses to report on your own 1040.
+Before you were likely taxed as a disregarded entity or sole proprietorship and now you will file IRS Form 1065, a partnership tax return.
+Each member (yourself and your dad in this instance) will receive a K-1 from the 1065 stating your share of profits or losses to report on your own 1040.

-When you add a new member to your LLC, be sure to document this in your written Operating Agreement.
-At the very minimum, you should document the following in writing:
+When adding a member to an LLC, be sure to document this in your written Operating Agreement.
+Not all states require an Operating Agreement, but some do.
+Additionally, some states that don’t require one for a single-member LLC will for a multiple-member LLC.
+At the very least, you should document the following in writing:

 - The consideration paid by the new member for admission to the LLC (e.g. money, services to be performed, contributions of equipment or real estate, etc.);